Art Protesting A Particular War Was First Seen____.

 • Cave Paintings: Long before the advent of written language, prehistoric humans used cave paintings to depict scenes of their lives, including conflicts.
 While not explicitly anti-war, these early depictions offer a glimpse into the human cost of violence and the disruption it caused to daily life.

 • Ancient Mesopotamia: The Stele of the Vultures, created around 2500 BC, commemorates a victory of the city-state of Lagash over its rival Umma.
-However, the stele also portrays the grim aftermath of battle, with vultures devouring the bodies of the slain.
+That said, the stele also portrays the grim aftermath of battle, with vultures devouring the bodies of the slain.
 This unflinching depiction serves as a stark reminder of war’s brutality.

 The Renaissance and the Rise of Humanism